jasonrowland86/test-app/README.md

 * In mysql run: Create database "Your database name";
 * Run migration
-* Change the following lines:
+* Change lines 6 and 7 in database.js to your database name and password:

 ![Alt text](/ScreenShot.jpg?raw=true)